theartofeducation/middle-manager/README.md

 #### Create Clubhouse Epic

 When a ClickUp task is moved to the status Ready For Development an Epic will be created in Clubhouse.

+#### Move ClickUp Task to Acceptance

+When an Epic is marked as "Done" in Clubhouse the corresponding Task in ClickUp will be moved to the "Acceptance" column.